Auxiliary police: Malaysia

-In Malaysia, auxiliary police (Polis Bantuan, ڤوليس بنتوان) refers to sworn security police officers serving in autonomous government agencies and key government-linked companies/entities such as Northport (Malaysia) Bhd (Northport), Petroleum Nasional Berhad (Petronas), the Malaysian Federal Reserve Bank (Bank Negara), the National Anti-Drug Agency (Agensi Anti-Dadah Kebangsaan – AADK), the Federal Land Development Agency (FELDA) and the Inland Revenue Board (Lembaga Hasil Dalam Negeri); and other institutions with semi-governmental interests.
-Such institutions include the National Savings Bank (Bank Simpanan Nasional – BSN), Malayan Railways Limited (Keretapi Tanah Melayu Berhad – KTMB), Pos Malaysia Holdings Berhad (the national postal service), Malaysia Airports Holdings Berhad (the largest Malaysian airport operator), the North-South Highway Project (Projek Lebuhraya Utara Selatan – PLUS), Tenaga Nasional Berhad (the national power service), Sarawak Energy Berhad (Public Utilities) and other similar strategic organizations.
+In Malaysia, auxiliary police (Polis Bantuan, ڤوليس بنتوان) refers to sworn private security police officers serving in autonomous government agencies and key government-linked companies or entities such as Northport (Malaysia) Bhd, Petronas, Central Bank of Malaysia, National Anti-Drugs Agency, the Federal Land Development Authority (FELDA) and the Inland Revenue Board; and other institutions with semi-governmental interests.
+Such institutions include Bank Simpanan Nasional, Malayan Railways Limited, Pos Malaysia Holdings Berhad (the national postal service), Malaysia Airports Holdings Berhad (the largest Malaysian airport operator), the North-South Expressway Project (PLUS), Tenaga Nasional Berhad (the national power service), Sarawak Energy Berhad and other similar strategic organizations.

 Most of these organizations have already been privatized, but are allowed to maintain an auxiliary police unit.
-Under special circumstances, auxiliary police units have also been established by private companies with no government interests at all such as the force maintained by Resorts World Berhad (RWB), the company that operates the popular resort and casino at Genting Highlands.
+Under special circumstances, auxiliary police units have also been established by private companies with no government interests at all such as the force maintained by Resorts World Berhad, the company that operates the popular resort and casino at Genting Highlands.
 At present, there are 153 government agencies, statutory bodies and private companies authorized to operate their own auxiliary police units, with a total strength of 40,610 personnel.

-They are not attached per se to the Royal Malaysian Police, but are granted some police powers such as the power to carry out minor investigations or to make arrests within their area of jurisdiction.
-However, they are totally autonomous in matters related to the security of their company's premises and facilities.
-Some forces are also conferred the authority to issue traffic summonses (that are paid to the Federal Government, not the issuing organization) for offences committed on their area of jurisdiction.
-While Malaysian auxiliary police officers are empowered to carry firearms, for this purpose they are subject to the same application and approval procedures as any other private company instead of being treated as part of the Royal Malaysian Police.
+Malaysian Auxiliary police are not attached per se to the Royal Malaysian Police, but are granted some police powers such as the power to carry out minor investigations or to make arrests within their area of jurisdiction.
+However, they are totally autonomous in matters related to the security at their company's premises and facilities.
+Some forces are also conferred the authority to issue traffic summonses (that are paid to the Federal Government, not the issuing organization) for offences committed within their area of jurisdiction.
+While Malaysian auxiliary police officers are empowered to carry firearms which is registered and own by the company, for this purpose they are subject to the same application and approval procedures as any other private company, instead of being treated as part of the Royal Malaysian Police.

-It was announced in May 2010 that auxiliary police units will be allowed to enforce federal laws outside of their designated company/agency premises or areas, but the extent of this authority is yet to be determined.
-In his speech to officiate the Federal Land Development Authority (FELDA)'s Auxiliary Police Firearms Range in Seremban, the Malaysian Deputy Home Minister, Abu Seman Yusop, said that auxiliary police officers "are also empowered to carry out their duties outside the workplace" in order to "help reduce crime".
+Malaysian Auxiliary police units are not allowed to enforce federal laws outside of their designated company or agency premises or areas, as stated in IGSO H602 Section 3.16, which translate Auxiliary police possess some police powers in their designated company or agency premises or areas only when performing their duty.